 apt -y install apache2 python-letsencrypt-apache

 Once the installation is complete, you can already see a test web page on your server.
 Just open your browser and enter the IP of your server as the address.
-Now I’ll show you how you can keep it safe and where you can insert your content.
+Now we’ll show you how you can keep it safe and where you can insert your content.

 Assign a domain to the web page

 In the current configuration, any domain pointing to the server would show up on the same web page.
-However, since you may want to run several websites on one server, I recommend you to assign the domain to a vHost.
+However, since you may want to run several websites on one server, I recommend you assign the domain to a vHost.
 To do this, create a config file in the editor of your choice, simply take the default config as a template.

 cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/meine-domain.conf